Pulse shaping: Pulse shaping filters

 Sender side pulse shaping is often combined with a receiver side matched filter to achieve optimum tolerance for noise in the system.
 In this case the pulse shaping is equally distributed between the sender and receiver filters.
-The filters' amplitude responses are thus pointwise square roots of the system filters.
+The filters' amplitude responses are thus pointwise square roots of the system filters — for example to get a net effect of a Raised-cosine filter, both sides implement a Root-raised-cosine filter.

 Other approaches that eliminate complex pulse shaping filters have been invented.
 In OFDM, the carriers are modulated so slowly that each carrier is virtually unaffected by the bandwidth limitation of the channel.